 After you click Submit, it will build out your project template that will have your cover at the top, and all of the pages in the left hand menu.

 In order to make sure that your books go through on the KDP platform when we put them up for sale, we will want to make sure that they do not have a transparent background.
-In order to do this, click on the shapes menu on the left hand menu, pick a shape and give it a color, then drag it across your book.
-As you can see I gave my book a black background.
+In order to do this, first click on the cover template opacity button to turn off the background template.

 From here, we simply need to add our artwork that we have on our computer to the book cover.
-Click on images on the left hand corner and then drag your image to upload it.
+Click on images in the left hand menu and then drag your image to upload it.

 Once you add your image, place it on the right side of the canvas as this is your cover.
-As you can see from the image below, I added the Book Bolt logo, and then added some text from the text menu.
+As you can see from the image below, I added an image of a butterfly and some text from the text menu.
 I then added a bit of stroke around the text.

 NOTE: Your book cover MUST match whatever title that you give your book in KDP.

-We are almost done with this step!
+We are almost done completing our book!
 However, we only have the cover.
 We still need a no content interior!